 How to get there: take bus 202 and stop at Crasto.
 The restaurant is a 2 minutes walking distance.

 This is one of the best restaurants in Foz for vegan and vegetarian meals.
 We have already extensively written about this restaurant because it is, in our humble opinion, one of the best restaurants in Porto.

 DaTerra is a buffet style restaurant so it doesn’t have a fixed menu.
 For 8€ (for lunch, at night it is 12€) you can choose your meal from a selection of delicious cold salads, no-meat sushi, warm meals and incredible desserts (including yummy energy balls).
 Drinks are paid separately, and I advise you to try its fresh juices.

 After you’re done eating delicious food at daTerra, you should check out the mix of modern and traditional architecture in the area.
 You can also walk until you get to a bird watching observatory in a place called Largo António Calém.

-How to get there: take the tram Line 1 and stop at D. Leonor.
-The restaurant should be a 1min walking distance.
+How to get there: take the tram 1 and stop at D. Leonor.
+The restaurant is a 1 minute walking distance.